Gaps need filling in local nursing sector

 Increased workloads meant nurses weren't able to provide adequate pre-sector training for students coming through, she said.

-"Those student are seeing the stresses, and it's not making it look like a very rewarding job.
+"Those students are seeing the stresses, and it's not making it look like a very rewarding job.

 "It's really sad, but students are at the back of your mind.
 They aren't even a factor when you're starting your work day.